collaborativebioinformatics/Metasieve/README.md

 # Metasieve
 <img src="metasieve_logo.png" width="200">

 ## Overview of Metasieve

-Mining environmental metagenomes for deeply novel biological sequence and structure
+**MetaSieve** is a hierarchical metagenomic bioprospecting workflow designed to identify potentially novel proteins from short-read sequencing data.

-This is a metagenomic bioprospecting workflow designed to identify environmental DNA and protein sequences that remain unexplained after taxonomic, functional, and structural database searches.
+The pipeline progressively filters assembled contigs using taxonomic classification, sequence- and function-based characterization, and structural similarity searching to enrich for ORFans and other proteins that remain poorly characterized even at the structural level.

 ## Team
 Dr. Todd Treangen, Rice University\